By C. J. Carey; reviewed by Jeannette Hartman

 The Author: C. J. Carey

-She has worked at The Sunday Times, The Daily Telegraph, and the BBC, among others.
-She lives in London.
+C. J. Carey is a novelist, journalist and broadcaster.
+She has worked at The Sunday Times, The Daily Telegraph and the BBC, among other media outlets.